 (1) The Processor shall be liable to the Controller for any and all loss or damage culpably caused in the performance of the services under the Principal Agreement or by a breach of applicable statutory data protection obligations on the part of the Processor, its employees or parties commissioned by it to implement the Principal Agreement.
 The Processor shall not be obliged to pay compensation if the Processor proves that it has processed the data provided by the Controller solely in accordance with the instructions of the Controller and that it has complied with its obligations arising from the GDPR specifically directed to processors.

 (2) The Controller shall indemnify the Processor against any and all claims for damages asserted against the Processor based on the Controller’s culpable breach of its own obligations under this Agreement or under applicable data protection and security regulations.

 (1) In case of contradictions between the provisions contained in this Agreement and provisions contained in the Principal Agreement, the provisions of this Agreement shall prevail.

 (2) Amendments and supplements to this Agreement shall be subject to the mutual consent of the contracting parties, with specific reference to the provisions of this Agreement to be amended.
 Verbal side agreements do not exist and shall also be excluded for any subsequent changes to this Agreement.

-(3) This Agreement is exclusively subject to the laws of the Federal Republic of Germany.
+(3) This Agreement is subject to the laws of the Principal Agreement.